Alfapalooza/SoftwareChallenge/README.md

 ## Challenge 6:
 Test your application.

 _There's still a few things left to figure out with Guice and how DI plays in to tests, such as the 'Crypto' class requiring a running Play application.
-Spinning up a Play application is relatively easy (compared to not, and creating the injector yourself), the reason this doesn't work is because we override 'WSClient' with our own implementation for test purposes, to achieve that our modules bundles requires some assisted injection (so a totally different type than what's injected in the controllers.)_
+Spinning up a Play application for tests and fulfilling the need of the Crypto class is relatively easy (compared to not, and creating the injector yourself, which is what I ended up doing), the reason this doesn't work is because we override 'WSClient' with our own implementation for test purposes.
+To achieve that our modules bundles requires some assisted injection (a totally different type than what's injected in the controllers.)_

 ## Challenge 7:
 Let us know how we can use it.
 You could either provide us with a zipped file containing your solution or a link to your Github repository containing one.